IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 1. Click on `earnings-call-test-data.txt` as the text file to extract insights.

-2. Select the entities that you want to extract from the text and click on **Analyze**.
+2. Select the entities that you want to extract from the text and click on **Analyze** as shown.

 ![step1](doc/source/images/step1.gif)

+>- More about the entities:
+>    - `Category` - Categorize your content using a five-level classification hierarchy.
+View the complete list of categories [here](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-categories-hierarchy).
+>    - `Concept Tags`: Identify high-level concepts that aren't necessarily directly referenced in the text.
+>    - `Entity`: Find people, places, events, and other types of entities mentioned in your content.
+View the complete list of entity types and subtypes [here](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-entity-type-systems).
+>    - `Keywords`: Search your content for relevant keywords.
+>    - `Sentiments`: Analyze the sentiment toward specific target phrases and the sentiment of the document as a whole.
+>    - `Emotions`: Analyze emotion conveyed by specific target phrases or by the document as a whole.
+>    - `Positive sentences`: The Watson Tone Analyzer service uses linguistic analysis to detect emotional and language tones in written text

+>- Learn more features of:
+>   - Watson Natural Language Understanding service.
+[Learn more](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about).
+>   - Watson Tone Analyzer service.
+[Learn more](https://cloud.ibm.com/docs/tone-analyzer?topic=tone-analyzer-gettingStarted).

-- Once the NLU Analysis Report is generated you can review it and print it as shown.
+- Once the NLU Analysis Report is generated you can review it and print it by clicking on the print button as shown.

 ![step2](doc/source/images/step2.gif)

-### More About the dataset

-For the code pattern demonstration, we have considered `IBM Earnings Call Q1 2019` Webex recording.
-The data has 40min of IBM Revenue discussion, and 20+ min of Q & A at the end of the recording.
-We have split the data into 3 parts:

-- `earnings-call-train-data.mp4` - (Duration - 24:40)
-This is the initial part of the discussion from the recording which we will be using to train the custom Watson Speech To Text model in the second code pattern from the series.

-- `earnings-call-test-data.mp4` - (Duration - 36:08)
-This is the full discussion from the recording which will be used to test the custom Speech To Text model and also to get transcript for further analysis in the third code patten from the series.

-- `earnings-call-Q-and-A.mp4` - (Duration - 2:40)
-This is a part of Q & A's asked at the end of the meeting.
-The purpose of this data is to demonstrate how Watson Speech To Text can detect different speakers from an audio which will be demonstrated in the second code pattern from the series.
+### Summary

-In the [next code pattern of the series](https://github.com/IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights) we will learn how link all the three code patterns of the series and build a consoladiated application where we can upload Video to get Diarized Text as well as NLU Analysis Report in a single application.
+We have seen how to extract meaningful insights from the transcribed text files.
+In the [next code pattern of the series](https://github.com/IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights) we will learn how these three code patterns from the series can be plugged together so that uploading any video will extract audio, transcribe the audio and extract meaningfull insights all in one application.

-Thus Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable a better remote employee engagement pulse and will also enable educators to make content available for their students more easily.

 <!-- keep this -->
 ## License